reactjs/react.dev/src/content/reference/react/experimental_taintUniqueValue.md

 ## Usage {/*usage*/}

-If you're running a Server Components that has access to private keys or passwords such as database passwords, you have to be careful not to pass that to a Client Component.
+If you're running a Server Components environment that has access to private keys or passwords such as database passwords, you have to be careful not to pass that to a Client Component.

 ```js
 export async function Dashboard(props) {